Speakers have become commonplace in our day-to-day lives. Wherever there is electricity and electrical power, speakers can function (and often do).

 To quickly go over how electrostatic loudspeakers work, the positively charged diaphragm is sandwiched closely between two perforated conductive metal stator plates that act as a sort of parallel-plate capacitor.

-The diaphragm and stator plates are insulated from one another and the the driver is designed so that the diaphragm will not touch the stator plates.
+The diaphragm and stator plates are insulated from one another, and the driver is designed so that the diaphragm will not touch the stator plates.

 A special amplifier boosts the audio signal well above the voltage necessary to drive a typical loudspeaker while dropping the electrical current way down.